 Our research is diverse and it includes:

-With the introduction of Shared Parental Leave (SPL) in 2015, why are so few taking advantage of a policy designed to encourage equal parenting?
-The Equal Parenting project aims to understand why SPL does not seem to be appealing to families and what can be done to best improve awareness and increase uptake.
+The Equal Parenting project aims to understand why shared parental leave does not seem to be appealing to families and what can be done to best improve awareness and increase uptake.

 Flexible Working and the Future of Work

 The Flexible Working and the Future of Work Project aims to promote quality flexible working across all industries in order to support gender equality in the workplace.

 The main focus of this research is to examine the cognitive and metacognitive processes that drive responsible behaviour.

 Time for a new Social Contract to underpin British Banking?

 To restore trust in British banking and to help banks achieve their public duties and social responsibilities, is a new social contract needed to complement the post crisis regulatory reforms and are there lessons to be learnt from the water industry?

 Britain's 'Road to Zero': Analysis of the Potential Electric Vehicles Battery Circular Built Environment